keludso/QDotP/README.md

 ```

 ---

 ## 4. Description of the Nonlinear Poisson and kdotP Method
-## 4. Description of the Nonlinear Poisson and kdotP Method

 The `kdotP` simulation workflow combines electrostatic device modeling with multiband k·p quantum calculations.
 The calculation starts from a full three-dimensional device mesh that includes the dielectric layers, semiconductor regions, electrostatic gates, ohmic contacts, and the active quantum-well or quantum-dot region.

 The nonlinear Poisson solver computes the electrostatic potential over the full device geometry.
 The solver uses the material properties assigned through the `Device` object and applies voltage boundary conditions to the named gate and contact regions.
+Similar nonlinear Poisson and Schrödinger-based workflows are used in quantum-device simulation tools such as QCAD and QTCAD [4-6].

 The nonlinear Poisson equation is written as: